An analysis of annual reports published on the internet reveals that Monte-Carlo simulations are used to measure the

 We are pleased that simulations are now widely accepted and even mentioned in the annual reports by name.
 As economists, however, we continue to be astonished that a simulation is often understood as an instrument that only comes into the scene after the decision has been made.
 In our opinion, a simulation is in contrast a decision-making tool, as it introduces a broad range of numbers into the discussion.
 An examination of the risks (threats and opportunities), derivated from the decision as a second step deprives the simulation of all potentials.

-a door is waiting the main prize (a car), behind the other two doors stay goats.
-The candidate chooses one of the doors; The host opens one of the
+one door is the main prize (a car), behind the other two doors stay goats.
+The candidate chooses one of the doors; The host opens one of the other two

-other two doors, behind which is with certainty a goat.
+doors, behind which is with certainty a goat.
 The candidate may now reconsider his election.
-Should he stay with his original decision or
+Should he stay with his original decision or choose